Morsand: Education

 The village is famous for its standard of education in the district.
-Frequently some of the students from this village are admitted to prestigious institutions of India, like AIIMS, JIPMER, SMVDU, NIT, Indian Institutes of Technology, BSF, Air Force.
+The students from this village are frequently admitted to prestigious institutions of India, like AIIMS, JIPMER, SMVDU, NIT, Indian Institutes of Technology, BSF, Air Force.
 There are many engineers, architects and doctors from this village.
 There are a number of government and private schools which provide high-quality education to the students of Morsand and the nearby villages.

+The literacy rate of Morsand village is 71.12% out of which 79.68% males and 61.87% females are literate.
+There are about 1,867 houses in Morsand village.

-Most important thing is that in almost every family there is a person who has teaching profession.
+It is noted that there exists "a person who has teaching profession" within almost every family.

-Crops
+Agricultural Products

-The major food crops are rice, wheat and maize (corn).
-Apart from this area is a major producer of sugarcane, tobacco and other cash crops.
-People here are very laborious.
-Lentils, sun flower and mustard are also grown in this area.
-Crops and agriculture have given rise to many agro-based industries in this area.
+The most important agricultural products harvested in the area are sugarcane, rice, wheat, lentils, maize, pointed gourd, potatoes, bananas, onions, mangoes and milk.
+Apart from the products listed, the area is a major producer of sugarcane, tobacco and other cash crops.
+Sunflowers and mustard are also grown in this area.
+Many agriculture based industries exist within the area.

-Industry

-The most important agricultural products are sugarcane, rice, paddy, wheat, lentils, maize, pointed gourd, potatoes, bananas, onions, mangoes and milk.

-Festival
+Festivals

 Festivals celebrated in the village include Jhula (in the month of sawan), Chhath, Diwali, Durgapuja and Holi.
 The major festival of this area is Chhath puja in which people offer their prayer to Lord Sun.
-Almost all the people wherever they are, their major desire is to celebrate Chhath puja at their home with their family members and villagers.
-Holi and Diwali are other two festivals celebrated with so much of gaiety.
-Other festivals such as Dusshera, makar sakranti (Tila Sakraat) are also celebrated with full enjoyment.
-Among all festival celebrated here what remains common is enjoyment, co-operation and brotherhood.
+Holi and Diwali are other two festivals celebrated.
+Other festivals such as Dusshera and Makar Sankranti are also celebrated commonly.
+It is noted that the festivals in the area are celebrated with great emphasis on enjoyment, cooperation and brotherhood.
 Sawan mela on the banks of lakhandai is worth watching.
 On this day, girls play Sama for the last time in the month of Karthik.

-Balusahi sweetmeat of Runni saidpur is famous which is used in every festival by villagers.
+The Balusahi sweetmeat of Runni saidpur is a famous local delicacy used by villagers within the area in festivals.

-Crops

-The major food crops are rice, wheat and maize.
-Apart from it this area is major producers of sugarcane, tobacoo and other cash crops.
-People here are very laborious.
-Lentils, sun flower and mustard is also grown in this area.
-Crop and agriculture has given rise to many agro based industries in this area.